I am a member of Microsoft Research lab (AI) in Redmond, Washington.

-In the past I was interested in Linear Inverse Problems [focusing on Sparse Decomposition and Compressive Sensing].

-Before joining MSR AI, I worked at MSR on deep learning methods for Speech Recognition (2013), Sentence Modeling for Web Search and Information Retrieval (2014, IEEE Signal Processing Society Best Paper award 2018), and Image Captioning (2016).
+In the past I was interested in Linear Inverse Problems [focusing on Sparse Decomposition and Compressive Sensing], deep learning methods for Speech Recognition (2013) and Sentence Modeling for Web Search Engines and Information Retrieval (2014, IEEE Signal Processing Society Best Paper award 2018).

-- Leveraging neuro-symbolic representations to solve math problems helps us to better understand neural models and impose necessary discrete inductive biases into them.
+- Leveraging Neuro-Symbolic representations to solve math problems helps us to better understand neural models and impose necessary discrete inductive biases into them.
 What are the necessary ingredients for these types of structures for being efficient in these reasoning tasks?
-Our recent work proposes one!
+Our recent work (TP-N2F) proposes one!
 Part of our initial results for this work will be presented at NeurIPS 2019’s KR2ML workshop.

 - Epilepsy is one of the most common neurological disorders in the world, affecting over 70 million people globally, 30 to 40 per cent of whom do not respond to medication.
-Our recent work published at Clinical Neurophysiology proposes optimized DNN architectures to detect them.
+Our recent work published at Clinical Neurophysiology Journal proposes optimized DNN architectures to detect them.